 Both your MAGI and AGI determine which deductions and credits you are eligible to claim.
 And the IRS may look at your MAGI if your AGI doesn’t provide an accurate representation of your financial situation.

-By comparison, your MAGI will affect how much student loan interest you can deduct.
+By comparison, your MAGI will affect your student loan interest deduction.
 If you file as a single taxpayer for the 2025 tax year and your MAGI exceeds $100,000 ($200,000 for joint filers), you cannot claim a student loan interest deduction.
 Single taxpayers with MAGI between $85,000 and $100,000 (between $170,000 and 200,000 for joint filers) can deduct up to $2,500 of the interest they paid.
+For 2026, this stays the same for single filers but increases to between $175,000 and $205,000 for joint filers.

 Other Uses of Modified Adjusted Gross Income